 “But we also cannot, will not, and must not continue a war begun by Tsars and capitalists in alliance with Tzars and capitalists.
 We will not and we must not continue to be at war with the Germans and Austrians – workmen and peasants like ourselves.”

-By the time the Russians withdrew, the casualty rate for Russia was more than a million and conflict was boiling at home.
-That conflict was the Russian Revolution.
+By the time the Russians withdrew, the empire’s casualty rate was more than 1 million, and conflict continued to boil at home.

 The February Revolution

-The government resigned and was replaced with a provisional government, and Czar Nicholas II abdicated.
+The government resigned and was replaced with a provisional government, while Tzar Nicholas II abdicated.

 The Bolshevik Revolution

 The Bolshevik phrase of the revolution began Nov.
 6, 1917, and ended that month.
 However, the following year the nation became engulfed in a civil war that lasted until 1922 when the Union of Soviet Socialist Republics was established.

 The communist Bolsheviks, led by Vladimir Lenin, overthrew the provisional government in a bloodless coup.

 During the civil war, they were known as the Reds.
 Those who were fighting against communism were known as the Whites, and they had the support of the Allies.

 Meanwhile, the royal family was executed in 1918.